-What is an Ambulatory EEG?
+What is a video ambulatory EEG?

-Why do I need an Ambulatory EEG?
+Why do I need a video ambulatory EEG?

 Can there be any complications or risks?

-- You/your child will need to wear something that buttons up the front in order that clothing can be removed and changed without the need for going over the head and risk dislodging the electrodes.
-We are sometimes able to manage with a very loose/baggy necked item of clothing if need be.
+- You /your child will need to wear something that buttons up the front in order that clothing can be removed and changed without the need for going over the head and risk dislodging the electrodes.
+We are sometimes able to manage with a very loose / baggy necked item of clothing if need be.
 Please wear skirts or trousers and not dresses.

-- You/your child may wish to bring a hat or wear a hooded, zipped jacket for travelling to and from the hospital but please remove this as soon as you are at home.
+- You / your child may wish to bring a hat or wear a hooded, zipped jacket for travelling to and from the hospital but please remove this as soon as you are at home.

 - Continue taking all medication as usual.

 - Continue to eat and drink as normal.